by Texas Homesteader ~

 Then I found this even easier recipe for rosemary-flavored skillet bread.
 And heck, I’m able to flavor it with minced fresh rosemary from my garden.

-Y’all know an easy no-knead stir-rise-bake bread recipe will be a fave in my Homestead kitchen!
+Y’all know an easy no-knead stir-rise-bake bread recipe is gonna be a fave in my Homestead kitchen!

 I found this recipe over at Baker Bettie and sat out to see how well it worked in my own kitchen.
 I will admit that it’s not only super easy, but both RancherMan & I love this bread!

-Plus if we’re headed to someone’s home for a dinner party and need something to bring, you really can’t get easier than this bread.
+If we’re headed to someone’s home for a dinner party and need something to bring, well, you really can’t get easier than this bread.

 This bread is also perfect for tearing off pieces and dipping into flavored olive oil.